By Sungard AS

 That's why CIOs are scratching their heads for a way to counter cyber spooks.
 I recently spoke about four best practices for BCM leaders at the Continuity Insights conference in New York City.
 Here's what I told the audience:

 1. Replace Legacy BCM Solutions

 In today's cyber-sensitive world, Microsoft SharePoint and Office no longer cut it.
 The days of plans as static documents and Business Impact Analysis as spreadsheets is over.
-Based on the Gartner 2015 Security and Risk Management Survey2, only 46% of surveyed organisations own Business Continuity Management Planning software, 52% own crisis or incident management software.
+Based on the Gartner 2015 Security and Risk Management Survey2, only 46% of surveyed organizations own Business Continuity Management Planning software, 52% own crisis or incident management software.
 That's cutting it too close.
-Organisations need to find newer business continuity management solutions and get rid of older systems that are too prone to hacking.
+Organizations need to find newer business continuity management solutions and get rid of older systems that are too prone to hacking.

 2. Extend Beyond Compliance

 Building a brilliantly successful business continuity program means changing the culture in your company to one of engagement outside of the business continuity team.
 According to the Gartner Magic Quadrant, July 11, 2016, "Business leaders are demanding broader participation in the BCM process to ensure increased confidence that recovery planning will lead to better outcomes."
 Take advantage of the resources you have in-house and work with compliance experts as necessary to ensure you have all the bases covered, not just to check the boxes but to go beyond the requirements.